-This course is an introduction to strength training and conditioning.
+This course introduces students to strength training and conditioning principles.
 Students will develop physical literacy through a variety of movement skills.
-Students receive a basic working knowledge of anatomy, physical fitness concepts, nutrition, and principles of strength training.
-Students will develop personal strength training and conditioning programs using the fivestep fitness design of assessment of current fitness levels, goal-setting, selection of activities, application of training principles and reassessment.
-Students will be introduced to cardio-respiratory exercises and machines and learn how to reach target heart rates.
-Emphasis will be placed on students demonstrating responsible personal and social behavior in a weight room setting and understand that training and conditioning provide opportunities for enjoyment and social interaction for life.
+Students obtain a working knowledge of anatomy, physical fitness concepts, nutrition, and principles of strength training.
+Students will develop a personal strength training and conditioning program.
+This process will include fitness data collection, goal setting, selection of appropriate activities, application of training principles and reflection on program.
+Students will explore cardiorespiratory exercises, including machines, to determine target heart rates.
+Emphasis will be placed on students demonstrating proper lifting technique and appropriate use of the fitness room.
+Students will understand that strength training and conditioning provide opportunities for enjoyment and social interactions for a lifetime.